mamolinux/sucharu/gtk/src/default/gtk-3.0/README.md

 * Open the `assets.svg` file in inkscape.
 Each object in the .svg file corresponds to an image in the `assets` folder.

 * Find the object you want to edit and make your changes.
-Important: Don't change the obejct id.
+Important: **Don't change the obejct id**.

 * Save `assets.svg` and delete the images corresponding to the edited .svg objects from the `assets` folder (or just delete everything in the `assets` folder).

-* Run `./render-assets.sh` from a terminal.
+* Run `python3 ../render_assets.py` from a terminal and follow the instructions.